brandur/sorg/content/articles/postgres-hacking.md

 actually exist on `master`; it's only generated as part of a release.

-The excellent Postgres does of course contain all the information needed to get started with development, but if its has one weakness, it's that its overwhelming verbosity tends to obscure information.
+The excellent Postgres docs of course contain all the information needed to get started with development, but if its has one weakness, it's that its overwhelming verbosity tends to obscure information.